NeuroWinter/aws_training/aws/whitepapers/security_best_prac.md

     - Facilities
     - Physical security of hardware
     - Network infrastructure
-    - Virtualization infrastructure
+    - Virtualisation infrastructure

 # AWS Global Secure Infrastructure

 ## IAM
-- Used to create and manage users access to console and api.
+- Used to create and manage users access to console and API.

 ### Regions, Availability Zones, and Endpoints
 - Regions manage country regulations.